Abbott To Acquire Piramal's Generics

-Abbott Laboratories will pay $3.3 billion for the generic drug business of India's Piramal Healthcare.
-The move gives Abbott the leading position in the Indian pharmaceutical market, with a share of roughly 7%.
-It's a coveted position, given that the majority of drug industry growth is expected to come from emerging markets.
+Abbott Laboratories will pay $3.7 billion for the generic drug business of India’s Piramal Healthcare.
+The move gives Abbott the top spot in the Indian pharmaceutical market, with a share of roughly 7%.
+It’s a coveted position, given that the majority of drug industry growth is expected to come from emerging markets.

 Piramal gets $2.1 billion of the cash up front and another $400 million annually over the next four years.
-The generics business represents about half of Piramal's annual sales.
-Its acquisition by Abbott leaves Piramal with operations in custom manufacturing, over-the-counter consumer products, and drug discovery.
+With expected sales this year of about $500 million, the generics business represents about half of Piramal.
+The divestment will leave the Indian firm with operations in custom manufacturing, over-the-counter products, and drug discovery.

-Abbott has been ramping up its generic drug business since creating a separate division called established products in 2007.
-Last fall, the company bought Solvay's pharmaceuticals business for $7.6 billion, which brought a portfolio of branded generics and a presence in emerging markets.
-The Piramal deal comes on the heels of a smaller pact with India's Zydus Cadila that included 24 products sold in 15 emerging markets with the option to add 40 more products.
+Abbott has been ramping up its generic drug business since creating a separate division called Established Products in 2007.
+Last fall, the company bought Solvay’s pharmaceuticals business for $7.6 billion, which brought a portfolio of branded generics and a presence in emerging markets.
+And it recently acquired numerous products from India’s Zydus Cadila.
 Abbott says emerging markets already represent more than 20% of its total business.

 The companies say the Indian pharmaceutical market is expected to more than double in size by 2015 from roughly $8 billion in sales this year.
-With the addition of Piramal's generics, which will have branded generics sales of about $500 million this year, Abbott's Indian business is expected to grow nearly 20% per year, reaching annual sales of more than $2.5 billion by 2020.
+With the addition of Piramal’s business, Abbott’s Indian sales are expected to grow nearly 20% per year, reaching more than $2.5 billion by 2020.

-"Emerging markets" have become the buzz words du jour at big pharma, as improving economies mean more people can afford medicines in countries like China, India, Brazil, and Russia.
-According to Burrill & Co., just 13% of the pharmaceutical market was in emerging countries in 2011, whereas forecasts suggest 50% of business will be in those markets by 2020.
+However, the opportunity comes at a hefty premium, says Larry Biegelsen, a stock analyst who follows Abbott for Wells Fargo Securities.
+In a note to clients, he points out that Abbott is paying almost eight times the annual sales of Piramal’s generics business.
+The Solvay purchase, Pfizer’s acquisition of Wyeth, and Merck & Co.’s purchase of Schering-Plough were all made for three times the purchased firms’ annual sales or less.

-As a result, big-pharma firms have been scrambling to establish partnerships that can swiftly get them on the ground in those countries.
-Speculation about suitors for the Piramal business ranged from Pfizer to GlaxoSmithKline to Sanofi-Aventis.
+Biegelsen says the premium suggests that multiple bidders were after the Piramal business.
+Indeed, speculation about suitors ranged from Pfizer to GlaxoSmithKline to Sanofi-Aventis.

-GSK has broad generic drug deals with South Africa's Aspen Pharmacare and India's Dr. Reddy's Laboratories.
-Pfizer has established pacts with several Indian firms, including Strides Arcolab, Aurobindo, and Claris Life Sciences.
-Sanofi-Aventis has bought Indian vaccines maker Shantha Biotechnics and the Czech generics firm Zentiva.
-Even biotechs are starting to get into the game: Earlier this year, Cephalon bought the Swiss generics firm Mepha.
+Generics deals that position big drug companies in emerging markets have been rampant lately.
+GSK has signed agreements with South Africa’s Aspen Pharmacare and India’s Dr. Reddy’s Laboratories.
+Pfizer has pacts with several Indian firms, including Strides Arcolab, Aurobindo, and Claris Lifesciences.
+And Sanofi-Aventis bought Indian vaccines maker Shantha Biotechnics and the Czech generics firm Zentiva.

 Join the conversation